BaskaranV15/-SOLUTION-TO-A-SYSTEM-OF-LINEAR-EQUATIONS/README.md

-# -SOLUTION-TO-A-SYSTEM-OF-LINEAR-EQUATIONS
+# -SOLUTION-TO-A-SYSTEM-OF-AR-EQUATIONS
 ## Aim:
-To write a python program to find a solution to a system of linear equations.
+To write a python program to find a solution to a system of ar equations.
 ## Equipment’s required:
 1. Hardware – PCs
 2. Anaconda – Python 3.7 Installation / Moodle-Code Runner